--h Display a usage line and exits gemStoneName The name of the GemStone repository monitor. netLdiName The name of the GemStone netldi service. timeout How many seconds to wait for GemStone to initialize before reporting a problem.
+-h Display a usage line and exit gemStoneName The Stone name. netLdiNameOrPort The name or port of the NetLDI. timeout How many seconds to wait for GemStone to initialize before reporting a problem.
 The default (0) means wait forever; -1 means don't wait, try once and return the result.
 Only valid when specifying either gemStoneName or netLdiName . waitForWarming If larger than 0, block until cache warmers finish.